-Ancient Egira in Achaia, Greece
+Ancient Sight Egira in Achaia, Peloponnese

 The geographical location of the city was located on the hill called Paliokastro at an altitude of 650 m and its main settlement was fortified with strong walls.
 It was well-known thanks to extensive historical references to works by important historiographers and geographers of antiquity such as Pausanias and Strabo.
 Its inhabitants took part in the Trojan War.
 Ancient Egira in Achaia was active until the 4th century AD.
 It is believed after to have been destroyed by either a strong tidal wave or a powerful earthquake.